 - Failing to follow through on actions

-All these individual behaviours are likely to compound the problems which make a major project a challenge in the first place.
+All these individual behaviours are likely to compound the problems which cause the project to g

-…a programme in trouble with fault on both sides and extreme difficulty in getting back on track.
+A programme or project in trouble with a fault on both sides and extreme difficulty in getting back on track.
 Both parties are in the position where they’ve made some mistakes and feel the other side has let them down in other ways—a situation in which it is very difficult for either side to argue for the changes they know their partner needs to make for the project to be successful, or even to see the whole situation objectively.

 Even if the underlying reasons for problems lie more on one side than the other, everybody suffers.